Chondria/SiB/docs/Accessing Storage and Functions Across Pallets.md

 ## Going In-depth

-### Assessing other pallet’s features using trait bounds
+### Assessing other pallets' features using trait bounds

 In general, the features of other pallets can be assessed via two ways:

-- Bounding the Config trait of the external pallet directly to your Pallet’s config trait (Tight coupling)
+- Bounding the Config trait of the external pallet directly to your Pallet’s `Config` trait (Tight coupling)
-- Bounding specific types in the external pallet to specific types in your Pallet’s Config trait (Loose coupling)
+- Bounding specific types in the external pallet to specific types in your Pallet’s `Config` trait (Loose coupling)

-Essentially, were Tight coupling provides the pallets access to all functionalities of the external pallet, loose coupling exposes only the required functionalities from the external pallet.
+Essentially, were tight coupling provides the pallets access to all functionalities of the external pallet, loose coupling exposes only the required functionalities from the external pallet.

-With tight coupling, A direct trait bound between the Config traits of the pallets involved is done.
-This exposes all the functionalities of the bound pallets, provided the pallets exposes those functionalities through their Config trait or associated types.
+With tight coupling, a direct trait bound between the Config traits of the pallets involved is done.
+This exposes all the functionalities of the bound pallets, provided the pallets expose those functionalities through their Config trait.

-Tight coupling was used in the example provided earlier, in which both the identity and balances pallets where bound to the Config trait of our custom pallet
+Tight coupling was used in the example provided earlier, in which both the `identity` and `balances` pallets where bound to the `Config` trait of our custom pallet

 ```rust
 #[pallet::config]